end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 ## Arduino sketch

 Here is the brain of the project.
 Source code!

-Click the following to download the example below: (download \[download id="2263" template="title"\])
+Click the following to download the example below:
+{{% download old-id="2263" href="/wp-content/uploads/2016/10/QuadCtrl-v1.0.240.ino" %}}QuadCtrl-v1.0.240.ino{{% /download %}}

 ```
 sample